Villa Vie Odyssey: What life is like living permanently on board a cruise ship

 The world of residential cruising is fairly new, with only a few ships jumping on the concept.
 Kathy Villalba, CEO of Villa Vie, said they are trying to build a “true residential community at sea”.

-“The Golden Passport program ensures this lifestyle is accessible at every stage of life, allowing residents of all backgrounds to take part in a once-in-a-lifetime circumnavigation across 150 countries and seven continents,” she explained.
+“The Golden Passport programme ensures this lifestyle is accessible at every stage of life, allowing residents of all backgrounds to take part in a once-in-a-lifetime circumnavigation across 150 countries and seven continents,” she explains.

 Read more: I went on a cruise to find out if they really are just for old people